mdn/content/files/en-us/mozilla/firefox/releases/8/index.md

 - {{ domxref("HTMLMediaElement") }} now have a `seekable` property that return a {{ domxref("TimeRanges") }} object.
 - The {{ domxref("HTMLMediaElement") }}`.preload` attribute now correctly reflects as an _enumerated value_.
 - [`crossOrigin` property](/en-US/docs/Web/HTML/Attributes/crossorigin) defaults to "Anonymous" when an invalid value is used.
-- {{ domxref("window.navigator.cookieEnabled") }} now returns correct information when the default cookie setting is overridden on a per-site basis.
+- {{ domxref("navigator.cookieEnabled") }} now returns correct information when the default cookie setting is overridden on a per-site basis.

 ### JavaScript